UlyssesZh/UlyssesZh.github.io/_posts/2022-11-16-curvature-physically.md

 ---
-title: 'Finding curvature radius physically'
+title: Finding curvature radius physically
 date: 2022-11-16 17:54:36 -0800
 categories:
   - physics
 tags:
   - from zhihu
 layout: post
+excerpt: >
-excerpt: 'Sometimes the curvature radius of a curve can be found by using physical methods although it seems that you must use calculus to find it.
+  Sometimes the curvature radius of a curve can be found by using physical methods although it seems that you must use calculus to find it.
   In this article, the curvature radius of the curve $x^2=2py$ at the point where the curvature radius is smallest is found by using physical methods without using calculus (with only high school knowledge).
-The answer is that the smallest curvature is exactly $p$, and the point with smallest curvature is the vertex.'
+  The answer is that the smallest curvature is exactly $p$, and the point with smallest curvature is the vertex.
 ---

 *This article is translated from a